Baelfire18/snail_print/ReadMe.md

 ![Presentation Demo Video](https://raw.githubusercontent.com/Baelfire18/snail_print/master/assets/presentacion_color.gif)

-*Gif 1: Example of use of this real life print library*
+*Gif 1: Example of use of this real time print library*

 Moreover, every console log in this video was made with the library and with [this file](https://github.com/Baelfire18/snail_print/master/presentation.py)